Frequently Asked Questions - CSA Members

 Cash, Check, or Card is also handy if you plan to do any additional shopping in our Members' Market area.

-• If members are unable to pick up their produce, they may send a friend, family members or colleague in their place.
+Summer CSA Members have the flexibility of choosing 10 out of 12 weeks that work best for your pickup schedule.
+It is up to you to keep track of which weeks you pickup.
+If members are unable to pick up the full 10 weeks of their produce, they may send a friend, family members or colleague in their place.
+This is also true for Fall CSA Members.
 Members do not need to inform if us they are unable to pick up their produce or whether they will send someone in their place - you may do this at your own discretion.

 We cannot accommodate arrangements to pick up your share outside of the designated timeframe.

-• CSA Members who find themselves wanting more produce than their weekly share includes may opt to purchase an additional share part way through the season.
-Depending on the amount of weeks into the season and your sizing up preferences (Partial to Full Share or Full to Double Share), the additional cost will be pro-rated.
+CSA Members who find themselves wanting more produce than their weekly share includes may opt to purchase an additional share part way through the season.
+Depending on the amount of weeks into the season, the additional cost will be pro-rated.
 Please contact us via e-mail or in-person if you would like to pursue this option.

 All leftover produce will be donated to community organizations.

-• Hart Farm offers u-pick cherry tomatoes and culinary herbs for all of our CSA members.
+Hart Farm offers u-pick options for all of our CSA members.
 During u-pick weeks, the fields will be open all week.
 This means that members may choose to come back to the farm Tuesday - Thursday if they do not have time for u-pick during Friday or Saturday Pickup.

 We ask that you do not pick items when the crops are wet from rain or dew.
 This helps prevent the spread of any lingering diseases.